 There is need to train and equip women as local animal health service providers and as livestock entrepreneurs.
 This can change their beliefs and behaviours that affect their decision-making regarding the use of animal health products, and the access to training and livestock management, and thus, continue to close the gender gap.

 Women representation in leadership roles decreases as we move to the upper echelons of animal health distribution and manufacturing.
 Across the industry, women comprise of 36% of leadership teams, with only 16% of senior corporate executives.
 Reading through literature, there are a number of contributing factors, including employment and pay gaps.
 Continued investment for example in educational opportunities needed to assume leadership roles can also make a huge difference.

 A scholarship that has no age limit or that can accommodate family commitments can go along away in providing further training opportunities that will enable women to seek more leadership roles in animal health.
 Only by identifying and closing these gaps can we reach gender equity, which benefits women in the industry, the industry itself, customers, and the animals the industry strives to help.
 The glass ceiling needs to come down.

-While the animal health industry is ahead of many on the path to gender equality, progress is still needed to create equal opportunities and representation at all levels.
+Progress is still needed to create equal opportunities and representation at all levels of the sector.
 There is an opportunity to ensure women’s capabilities are developed and strengthened to fully participate in the entire value chain.
 Because when women make decisions and take action to improve their livestock health, their own health and livelihoods, and those of their families and communities significantly improve.

 This blog has been written by Beatrice Ouma as part of International Women’s Day 2023 campaign on #EmbraceEquity